mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

   </tr>
   <tr>
     <td><b>Vertices</b></td>
-    <td>Of type MeshVertexList  - includes a list of vertex locations type Point3f.</td>
+    <td>Of type MeshVertexList - includes a list of vertex locations type Point3f</td>
   </tr>
   <tr>
     <td><b>Normals</b></td>
-    <td>Of type MeshVertexNormalList - includes a list of normals of type Vector3f.</td>
+    <td>Of type MeshVertexNormalList - includes a list of normals of type Vector3f</td>
   </tr>
   <tr>
     <td><b>Faces</b></td>
-    <td>Of type MeshFaceList - includes a list of normals of type MeshFace.</td>
+    <td>Of type MeshFaceList - includes a list of normals of type MeshFace</td>
   </tr>
   <tr>
     <td><b>FaceNormals</b></td>
-    <td>Of type “MeshFaceNormalList” - includes a list of normals of type Vector3f.</td>
+    <td>Of type “MeshFaceNormalList” - includes a list of normals of type Vector3f</td>
   </tr>
  </table>

-#### Create surface objects:
+#### Create Surface Objects

-You can create a mesh from scratch by specifying vertex locations, faces and compute the normal as in the following examples.
+You can create a mesh from scratch by specifying vertex locations & faces and compute the normal as in the following examples:

 <table class="multiline" width="100%">
 <tr>